-Shane Backlund is in his seventh year as Superintendent in the Selah School District and his 18th year overall.
+Shane Backlund is in his eighth year as Superintendent in the Selah School District and his 19th year overall.
 He took the reins as Superintendent in 2012 after three years as the Executive Director for Teaching and Learning.
 In that role he served as the chief academic officer for the district and was responsible for Pre-K - 12 curriculum, instruction and assessment.

 From 2005-09, Shane served as the principal of John Campbell Elementary School where he planned, controlled, and directed the overall activities for a Pre-K through 4th grade elementary school with approximately 600 students and 75 staff members.
 Shane served as Assistant Principal at John Campbell Elementary and as a District Reading Specialist from 2001-2005.
 He worked in the Ellensburg School District during the 2000-2001 school year, as a 4th Grade Teacher, at Mt.
 Stuart Elementary.
 Shane was a teacher in the Lake Chelan School District from 1995-2000 where he taught fifth and sixth grade.

 Mr. Backlund completed the Washington State University Superintendent Field Student Program in April, 2010 and received his superintendent credential.
 He completed master and bachelor degrees at Central Washington University, where he earned an M.A. in Educational Administration, a B.A. in Education and a B.S. in Health Education.